Gas Transition Plan

 The Plan is expected to be completed by the end of 2023.

-The Plan will have 2 pillars:
+The Gas Transition Plan will focus on 2 main pillars:

 Timeline for developing the Gas Transition Plan